philzook58/philzook58.github.io/_notes/Languages/prolog.md

 a :- a.
 ```

+Hmm.
+Tabling comes _from_ earley parsing historically.
+That's interesting.

+tabling and packrat parsing [DCGs + Memoing = Packrat Parsing But is it worth it?](https://mercurylang.org/documentation/papers/packrat.pdf)
+tabling vs memoing

 ## Attributed Variables
+Attaching extra info to variables.
+This can be be used to implement CLP as a library

 ## Constraint Logic Programming (CLP)
 - CLP(B) - constraint over boolean variables.
 Sometimes bdd based
 - CLP(FD)